Outer space for RAAGs: Preliminaries

 \begin{definition}If $v$ and $v^{-1}$ are in different sides of $\WP$, we say $\WP$ {\em splits} $v$.
 Define $\Sing(\WP)$ to be the set of vertices of $\G$ that are split by $\WP$, and

 where maximality is with respect to the relation $\leq$ defined above.
-For a vertex $v\in V$, it is convenient to also define $\max(v)=\{v\}$. \end{definition} \begin{lemma} If $\WP$ is based at $m$ and $\WP$ splits $v$ then $v \leq_f m$. \end{lemma} \begin{proof} Since $\WP$ splits $v,$ $v$ is not in the link of $m$.
+For a vertex $v\in V$, it is convenient to also define $\max(v)=\{v\}.$ \end{definition} \begin{lemma} If $\WP$ is based at $m$ and $\WP$ splits $v$ then $v \leq_f m$. \end{lemma} \begin{proof} Since $\WP$ splits $v,$ $v$ is not in the link of $m$.
 Suppose $w$ is in the link of $v$.
 Since $\WP$ splits $v,$ $v$ and $w$ are not in the same component of $\G-\st(m)$, so $w$ must be in the link of $m$.
-This shows $v\leq_f m$. \end{proof} It follows that the elements of $\max(\WP)$ are precisely the bases of $\WP$, and are all in the same equivalence class. \begin{lemma} If $\WP$ splits a twist-dominant vertex $v$, then $\max(\WP)=\{v\}$. \end{lemma} \begin{proof} Let $m\in \max(\WP)$.
+This shows $v\leq_f m$. \end{proof} It follows that the elements of $\max(\WP)$ are precisely the bases of $\WP$, and they are all fold-equivalent. \begin{lemma} If $\WP$ splits a twist-dominant vertex $v$, then $\max(\WP)=\{v\}$. \end{lemma} \begin{proof} Let $m\in \max(\WP)$.
 By Lemma~\ref{lem:base}, $v\leq_f m$.
 Since $v$ is twist-dominant there is a $w\neq v$ with $v\geq_tw$.
 But then $v=m$ by Lemma~\ref{lem:twist_and_fold}. \end{proof}

 We extend our orderings on vertices of $\G$ to \GW\ partitions by declaring $\WP\leq_*\WQ$ for $*=f$ or $t$ if for some (and therefore any) $v\in \max(\WP)$ and $w\in \max(\WQ)$ we have $v\leq_* w$.